redux-saga/redux-saga/docs/introduction/BeginnerTutorial.md

 import { delay, takeEvery } from 'redux-saga' import { put, call } from 'redux-saga/effects'

-// Our worker Saga: will perform the async increment task export function* incrementAsync() {
+export function* incrementAsync() {
   // use the call Effect
   yield call(delay, 1000)